-Under its current strategy (2017-2021), the Finnish Centre for Pensions is committed to increase, supplement and specify the data available on pension asset investment, particularly from the viewpoint of the Finnish earnings-related pension system.
-Comparisons of investment returns are thus an integral part of our efforts at the Finnish Centre for Pensions to produce data on investment operations and to shed light on their key role in pension financing.
+Comparisons of investment returns are an integral part of our efforts at the Finnish Centre for Pensions to produce data on investment operations and to shed light on their key role in pension financing.

 Earnings-related pension investors divided into two groups

-The comparison now published examines investment returns over a one-year, five-year and ten-year period from 2011 to 2020.
-The figures can be freely selected from the database for 2008 and onwards.
+The comparison now published examines investment returns over a one-year, five-year and ten-year period from 2012 to 2021.
+The figures can be freely selected from the database for 2008 and onward.
 In addition, our comparison includes data on pension asset amounts and investment allocations for the last year.
 The comparison is updated annually.

 Earnings-related pension investors’ real returns